HomeSite Map

 (Meredith Willson)

-The truth of the matter is that the song was a major determining factor in The Beatles being signed to EMI’s Parlophone Records in Britain, thereby catapulting them to fame throughout the world.
+The actual truth of the matter is that this song was a major determining factor in The Beatles being signed to EMI’s Parlophone Records in Britain, thereby catapulting them to success throughout the world.
 If it wasn’t for The Beatles adding “Till There Was You” to their repertoire, they no doubt would have had the same fate of most of the "beat groups" of the Liverpool music scene, such as Cass and The Casanovas, Derry and The Seniors and Rory Storm and The Hurricanes.

-In early February of that year, the news reached the ears of Brian Epstein that Decca had decided not to sign The Beatles to their label.
-When The Beatles heard this news, John Lennon blamed Brian for them failing the audition, saying that his choice of songs was not a good representation of The Beatles’ live rock and roll performances.
-Nonetheless, one good outcome of the Decca audition was Brian Epstein acquiring two reel-to-reel tapes of the audition, which were professional recordings of the fifteen songs The Beatles played on that day.
-Brian decided to transfer these tapes to records, which would enable him to easily play these songs to other record companies in hopes of securing a recording deal.
-Interestingly, the 78 rpm disc Brian Epstein made of "Till There Was You" (with John's "Hello Little Girl" on the b-side) has surfaced in 2016 as kept in the loft of Gerry & The Pacemaker's keyboardist Les Maguire wrapped in paper for over 50 years.
-It sold at auction in Britain for 77,500 pounds, thus allowing Les Maguire's daughter to purchase a house.
+In early February of that year, the news had reached the ears of Brian Epstein that Decca had decided not to sign The Beatles to their label.
+When the band became aware of this, John Lennon blamed Brian Epstein for them failing the audition, saying that his choice of songs was not a good representation of their live rock and roll performances.
+Nonetheless, one good outcome of the Decca audition was Brian Epstein acquiring two reel-to-reel tapes of the session, which were professional recordings of the fifteen songs The Beatles played on that day.

-Another occasion which warranted the song being showcased was the recording of their second British album “With The Beatles.”
-With their huge backlog of cover songs contained in their set lists for the past few years, it was a given that they would eventually include this impressive song, which basically got them their recording contract in the first place.
+Another occasion that warranted "Till There Was You" being showcased was the recording of their second UK album “With The Beatles.”
+With their huge backlog of cover songs that they regularly included in their set lists during the previous few years, it was an obvious choice to feature this impressive song, which basically got the group their recording contract in the first place.

 Songwriting History

-After three more musicals (“The Unsinkable Molly Brown,” “Here’s Love” and “1491”), he continued his career in music, releasing an album entitled “…and Then I Wrote The Music Man” (credited to Rini and Meredith Willson) on Capitol Records, as well as writing the University of Iowa’s fight song “For I For S Forever.”
-He also wrote two biographies; “And There I Stood With My Piccolo” in 1948, and “But He Doesn’t Know The Territory” in 1959.
-Having died on June 15, 1984, he was most known as a songwriter of well-crafted, subtle yet complex melodies that appealed to mass audiences of his day.
-His overall claim to fame is his writing the book, music and lyrics for the Broadway hit musical “The Music Man,” which featured the beautiful “Till There Was You.”
+After three further musicals (“Here's Love," "1491" and "The Unsinkable Molly Brown"), Meredith Willson did maintain a career in music, releasing an album entitled “…and Then I Wrote The Music Man” (credited to Rini and Meredith Willson) on Capitol, as well as writing the University of Iowa’s fight song “For I For S Forever.”
+Meredith Willson also wrote two biographies, the first being “And There I Stood With My Piccolo” in 1948, and then “But He Doesn’t Know The Territory” in 1959.
+Having died on June 15, 1984, he was most known as a songwriter of very well-crafted, subtle yet complex melodies that appealed to mass audiences of the time.
+His overall claim to fame was his writing the book, music and lyrics for the Broadway hit musical “The Music Man,” which featured the beautiful “Till There Was You.”

-The song has been recorded by many artists, including the hit version by Anita Bryant With Monty Kelly And His Orchestra, this peaking at #30 on the US Billboard chart in mid 1959 (#14 in Cahbox).
-The version of the song that caught the attention of Paul McCartney was the rendition by Peggy Lee as recorded on the album “Latin ala Lee!” which was released in January of 1960.
-"My cousin Betty Danher," Paul writes in his book "The Lyrics," "was a big influence on me musically.
-She loved singing and introduced me to songs like 'My Funny Valentine' and 'Till There Was You,' which I later performed with The Beatles."
+"Till There Was You" has been recorded by many artists, including the hit version by Anita Bryant (with Monty Kelly and His Orchestra), this single peaking at #30 on the US Billboard chart in mid 1959 (#14 in Cahbox).
+The recording of the song that caught the attention of Paul McCartney was the rendition by Peggy Lee as recorded on the LP “Latin ala Lee!” released January of 1960.
+"My cousin Betty Danher," Paul explained in his book "The Lyrics," "was a big influence musically.
+She loved singing and introduced me to material like 'My Funny Valentine' and 'Till There Was You,' which I later performed with The Beatles."

-Paul elaborates in the book "Beatles Anthology,"
+Paul elaborated more in the book "Beatles Anthology,"

 Recording History

-Since this hour long session at Decca Studios began at 11 am, and they recorded a total of fifteen songs in an hour, this third song was recorded at approximately 11:10 am.
-It seems quite likely that only one take of each song was performed on this day, so their being so well acquainted with the song came in handy.
-The subdued drumming of current drummer Pete Best was unsteady and rudimentary and thus did not suit the arrangement, although Paul’s vocals were respectful and convincing, right down to the raised final note.
-George’s guitar solo, which was repeated twice at this stage, was polished and highly impressive.
+Since this hour long session at Decca Studios started at 11 am, and they recorded a total of fifteen songs in one hour, "Till There Was You" was recorded at around 11:10 am.
+It seems quite likely that only one take of each song was recorded at this audition, so the band's being so well acquainted with their arrangement of this song was very handy.
+The subdued drumming of current drummer Pete Best was unsteady and rudimentary and thus did not suit their arrangement very well, although Paul’s vocals were respectful and convincing, right down to the raised final note.
+Harrison’s guitar solo, which was played two times at this stage, was polished and highly impressive.

-This impressive guitar solo was repeated on April 4th, 1963 at Stowe School at Roxburth Hall in Stowe where The Beatles performed 22 songs between 6:30 to 7:30 pm.
-A
+This impressive guitar solo was also heard on April 4th, 1963 at Stowe School in the Roxburth Hall where the group played 22 songs between 6:30 and 7:30 pm.
+A very clear private recording of

-surprisingly clear private recording of "Till There Was You" was made by John Bloomfield, a fifteen-year-old student in the audience of Roxburgh Hall with his trusty reel-to-reel tape recorder, this event occurring nearly three months before The Beatles officially recorded the song as released on their British album "With The Beatles."
+"Till There Was You" was captured by John Bloomfield, a fifteen-year-old student in the audience of Roxburgh Hall with his trusty reel-to-reel tape recorder, this concert occurring nearly three months before The Beatles officially recorded the song as released on their British album "With The Beatles."

-The Beatles then recorded "Till There Was You" three times for BBC radio, the first being on June 1st, 1963 at BBC Paris Studio in London between 1:30 and 5:30 pm for the second edition of their series “Pop Go The Beatles,” which was produced by Terry Henebery and broadcast on June 11th between 5 and 5:29 pm.
-The song was then recorded on June 24th, 1963 at The Playhouse Theatre in London between 5:30 and 6:30 pm for the popular show “Saturday Club,” which was produced by Jimmy Grant and Bernie Andrews and broadcast on June 29th between 10 am and 12 noon.
-July 10th, 1963 was the third recording of the song for the BBC, this taking place in Studio Two of Aeolian Hall in London between 1:30 and 3:30 pm for the seventh edition of “Pop Go The Beatles,” which was produced by Terry Henebery and broadcast on July 30th between 5 and 5:29 pm.
-It is interesting to mention here that, among all of the cover songs The Beatles were recording for BBC radio broadcasts, the group then felt strong enough about "Till There Was You" to officially record it for their second British album.
+The Beatles then recorded "Till There Was You" three times for British radio, the first one being on June 1st, 1963 at BBC Paris Studio in London between 1:30 and 5:30 pm for the second installment of their BBC radio program “Pop Go The Beatles,” this recording produced by Terry Henebery and broadcast on June 11th between 5 and 5:29 pm.
+This song was later recorded on June 24th, 1963 at The Playhouse Theatre in London between 5:30 and 6:30 pm for the popular radio show “Saturday Club,” which was produced by Jimmy Grant and Bernie Andrews and broadcast on June 29th between 10 am and 12 noon.

-July 30th, 1963, was the date of the group's official recording of the song.
-EMI Studio Two was the location for this full day of recording for their second album.
-The evening session ran from 5 to 11 pm which, after George Martin overdubbed piano edit pieces for “Money (That’s What I Want),” The Beatles started their remake of “Till There Was You.”
+July 30th, 1963, was the date that The Beatles' officially recorded their version of "Till There Was You" in EMI Studio Two, this date being a full day of recording for their second British LP.
+The evening session ran from 5 to 11 pm which, after George Martin overdubbed piano edit pieces for “Money (That’s What I Want),” the band started their remake of “Till There Was You.”
 It was decided, probably by George Martin, that drums were too obtrusive for this ballad, so Ringo was moved to a pair of bongos courtesy of the EMI collection.

 Song Structure and Style

-For aspiring songwriters such as The Beatles, much could be absorbed from this model, as has been the case.
-“The Lennon / McCartney songwriting collaboration was forming during that period,” explains McCartney.
-Showing the influence this song had on their songwriting, he adds “We went on from ‘Love Me Do’ to writing deeper, much more intense things.
-So it was just as well someone didn’t come up and tell us how uncool ‘Till There Was You’ was.”
+For aspiring songwriters such as The Beatles, quite a lot could be absorbed from this model, as has been the case.
+In the "Beatles Anthology" book, McCartney explained, “The Lennon/McCartney songwriting collaboration was forming during that period.
+We went on from ‘Love Me Do’ into writing deeper, much more intense things.
+So it was just as well that somebody didn’t come up and tell us how uncool ‘Till There Was You’ was.”

-The lyrics, although perfectly suited to “The Music Man” as well as to the time period, come across as particularly schmaltzy amongst The Beatles catalog.
-The sentimentality conveyed, with lines such as “wonderful roses” and “fragrant meadows of dawn and dew,” sound extremely dated compared to the youth-oriented “yeah, yeah, yeah”s most Beatle fans were used to hearing at this time.
-Keeping in mind the purpose of the inclusion of this song in their repertoire, The Beatles overlooked the old fashioned lyrics in order to show their versatility as well as to impress an older generation.
+These lyrics, although perfectly appropriate for “The Music Man” as well as to the time period, do come across as particularly schmaltzy within The Beatles' catalog.
+The sentimentality delivered here, with lines such as “wonderful roses” and “fragrant meadows of dawn and dew,” sound extremely dated compared to the youth-oriented “yeah, yeah, yeah”s most Beatles' fans were used to at this time.
+Keeping in mind the purpose of the inclusion of "Till There Was You" in their repertoire, The Beatles overlooked these old fashioned lyrics in order to show their versatility as well as to impress an older generation.

 Capitol's "Meet The Beatles" album